-- A python script to make partitioning in committed batches easier. - Script currently does not work with native partitioning.
+- NOTE: This script is only installed for PostgreSQL 10 and lower.
+It has been replaced by partition data proc(). - A python script to make partitioning in committed batches easier. - Script currently does not work with native partitioning. - Calls either partition_data_time() or partition_data_id() depending on the value given for -type. - A commit is done at the end of each -interval and/or fully created partition. - Returns the total number of rows moved to partitions.
+Automatically stops when parent is empty.

-- Calls either partition_data_time() or partition_data_id() depending on the value given for -type. - A commit is done at the end of each --interval and/or fully created partition. - Returns the total number of rows moved to partitions.
-Automatically stops when parent is empty. - To help avoid heavy load and contention during partitioning, autovacuum is turned off for the parent table and all child tables when this script is run.
+- To help avoid heavy load and contention during partitioning, autovacuum is turned off for the parent table and all child tables when this script is run.
 When partitioning is complete, autovacuum is set back to its default value and the parent table is vacuumed when it is emptied. - --parent (-p): Parent table of an already created partition set.
 Required. - --type (-t): Type of partitioning.
 Valid values are "time" and "id".
 Required. - --connection (-c): Connection string for use by psycopg.
 Defaults to "host=" (local socket). - --interval (-i): Value that is passed on to the partitioning function as p_batch_interval argument.
 Use this to set an interval smaller than the partition interval to commit data in smaller batches.
 Defaults to the partition interval if not given. - --batch (-b): How many times to loop through the value given for -interval.
 If -interval not set, will use default partition interval and make at most -b partition(s).
 Script commits at the end of each individual batch.
 (NOT passed as p_batch_count to partitioning function).
 If not set, all data in the parent table will be partitioned in a single run of the script. - --wait (-w): Cause the script to pause for a given number of seconds between commits (batches). - --order (-o): Allows you to specify the order that data is migrated from the parent to the children, either ascending (ASC) or descending (DESC).
 Default is ASC. - --lockwait (-1): Have a lock timeout of this many seconds on the data move.
 If a lock is not obtained, that batch will be tried again. - --lockwait_tries: Number of times to allow a lockwait to time out before giving up on the partitioning.
 Defaults to 10. - --autovacuum_on: Turning autovacuum off requires a brief lock to ALTER the table property.
 Set this option to leave autovacuum on and avoid the lock attempt. - --quiet (-q): Switch setting to stop all output during and after partitioning. - --version: Print out the minimum version of pg_partman this script is meant to work with.
 The version of pg_partman installed may be greater than this. - --debug Show additional debugging output - Examples:

 ''' Partition all data in a parent table.
-Commit after each partition is made. python partition_data.py -c "host=localhost dbname=mydb" -p schema.parent_table -t time Partition by id in smaller intervals and pause between them for 5 seconds (assume >100 partition interval) python partition_data.py -p schema.parent_table -t id -i 100 -w 5 Partition by time in smaller intervals for at most 10 partitions in a single run (assume monthly python partition_data.py -p schema.parent_table -t time -i "1 week" -b 10 '''
+Commit after each partition is made.

+python partition_data.py -c "host=localhost dbname=mydb" -p schema.parent_table -t time python partition_data.py -p schema.parent_table -t id -i 100 -w 5 python partition_data.py -p schema.parent_table -t time -i "1 week" -b 10 '''